 There are abundant opportunities for the student to meet the goals and objectives of this requirement.
-Applied practice experiences may involve governmental, non-governmental, non-profit, industrial and for-profit settings, or appropriate university-affiliated settings.
+Applied practice experiences may involve governmental, non-governmental, non-profit, industrial, and for-profit settings or appropriate university-affiliated settings.
 To be appropriate for applied practice experience activities, university-affiliated settings must be primarily focused on community engagement, typically with external partners.
+University health promotion or wellness centers may also be appropriate.

-Students participate in a field-based experience (practicum or internship) for 150 hours or more, and complete two or more work products to satisfy the Applied Practice Experience.
-With approval, this requirement may be satisfied in other ways, such as though course-based activities, activities linked to service learning, or co-curricular activities.
+Students participate in a field-based experience (practicum or internship) for 150 hours or more and complete two or more work products to satisfy the Applied Practice Experience.
+With approval, this requirement may be satisfied in other ways, such as through course-based activities, activities linked to service learning, or co-curricular activities.
 Please check with the Office of Public Health Practice for eligibility.